Md-Roman-Bin-Jalal/Virtualoom-AI-Powered-Online-Learning-and-Teaching-Platform/CONTRIBUTING.md

-# Contributing to Perform10
+# Contributing to Virtualoom : AI-Powered Online Learning & Teaching Platform

-Thank you for your interest in contributing to Perform10!
+Thank you for your interest in contributing to Virtualoom!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct